rschristopher/ischristtrue.com/src/truth.md

  to the fundamental questions of life;
  and instead they will get nothing but a history of anti-Christian ideas.

-Here, young seeker,
- here is a list of ideas
- that show how complicated
- is the history of even the word truth.
+> Here, young seeker, here is a list of ideas that show how complicated is the history of even the word *truth*.

 "But what is the answer?"
  a young seeker might demand.